JWalkerMailly/MetroidPrimeSWEP/readme.md

 <p align="center"><img src="readme/super-metroid-samus.gif"/></p>

 ### Notice of Non-Affiliation and Disclaimer
-Metroid Prime SWEP is a passion project recreation of the original Metroid Prime character controller for Garry's Mod.
+Metroid Prime SWEP is a passion project "port" of the original Metroid Prime character controller for Garry's Mod.
 It is not affiliated, associated, authorized, endorsed by, or in any way officially connected to Nintendo, or any of its subsidiaries or its affiliates.

 The names Metroid Prime as well as related names, marks, emblems and images are registered trademarks of their respective owners.